isomerpages/ogp-buildforgood/pages/faq.md

 ### What do I need to deliver by the end of Build for Good?

-All solutions need to have demonstrated
+All solutions need to have a demonstrated prototype that's backed up by user testing.
+You will be required to deliver a short pitch outlining the problem you identified and how your solution tackles it.